nowsecure/secure-mobile-development/en/android/avoid-intent-sniffing.md

----
-title: "Avoid Intent Sniffing"
+# Avoid Intent Sniffing

-description: "When an activity is initiated by another application using a broadcast intent, the data passed in the intent can be read by a malicious app."
+When an activity is initiated by another application using a broadcast intent, the data passed in the intent can be read by a malicious app.
-layout: guide
-published: 1
-categories:
-  - android
-series:
-  name: Android
-  index: 2
-order: 607
----

 ## Details